-Some more online resources, great for reference for specific problems.
+Some online resources, great for reference for specific problems.

-Let me know if you have any questions, want more resources, or seek a Christian peaceful parenting community!
+Let me know if you have any questions, want more resources, or seek to join an online Christian peaceful parenting community!

 Children can be so full of forgiveness and unconditional love.
 They believe us so completely and wholeheartedly.
 It blows me away every day that no matter how impatient or frustrated or angry or mean I get with my children throughout the day, when I apologize and ask them to forgive me, they do so with a smile and a kiss and an “I love you, Mama,” without even a moment’s hesitation.